beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 Tornado supports execution and prototyping with OpenCL compatible Intel/Altera FPGAs.
 For debuging you can use common IDEs from Java ecosystem.

+**IMPORTANT NOTE:** The minimum input size to run on the FPGA is 64 elements (which correspondonds internally with the local work size in OpenCL).

 ### Pre-requisites

 We have currently tested with a Nalatech a385 FPGA with Intel Arria 10 GT1150.